This post contains affiliate links. Please see my disclosure about affiliate links here.

-For a quicker transfer, the Union Pearson Express train runs from Pearson Airport to Union Station in downtown Toronto.
-Further information on this service is available on the Toronto Pearson website.
+For a quick and inexpensive transfer, the Union Pearson Express train (UP Express) runs from Pearson Airport to Union Station in downtown Toronto.
+The journey takes 25 minutes.
+Trains run every 30 minutes.

 THINGS TO SEE IN TORONTO

-Armed with the map of Downtown Toronto from a copy of Where Toronto magazine I disembarked at St. George Station on Line 2 of the subway system.
+I disembarked at St. George Station on Line 2 of the subway system.
 I found myself basking in glorious sunshine between the shadows of high-rise buildings.

 I love meandering among old buildings admiring the product of builders and architects of by-gone eras.
-European urban areas excel in this respect but some Torontonians I met prior to my visit said I would be disappointed with their native city if that was what I was expecting.
+Some Torontonians I met prior to my visit said I would be disappointed with their native city if that was what I was expecting.
 But I wasn’t disappointed with my layover in Toronto, as you will discover below.

-UNIVERSITY OF TORONTO: I was told that many of the University of Toronto buildings would meet my architectural desires and the Old Department of Household Science Building didn’t disappoint.
-The Hilary and Galen Weston wing of the Royal Ontario Museum caught my eye not only for its design but also for the fact that Hilary regularly tops Ireland’s rich list.
+I was told that many of the University of Toronto buildings would meet my architectural desires and the Old Department of Household Science Building didn’t disappoint.
+The university campus is centrally located and is worth a meander.
+The Royal Ontario Museum is also located in the university area.

-QUEEN’S PARK AREA: I continued to Queen’s Park where a kaleidoscope of activities was taking place from bagpipe practice to tight-rope walking.
+I continued to Queen’s Park where a kaleidoscope of activities was taking place from bagpipe practice to tight-rope walking.
 I had the CN Tower in my sights and headed down University Avenue in its direction.
-More meandering led me to the WSIB Simcoe Workers Monument, a visit which led to the conclusion that every town and city should have some place which commemorates workers who lost their lives in the course of their work.
+More meandering led me to the WSIB Simcoe Workers Monument.
 I highly recommend this monument for its message and for its artistic value.

-BAY/YONGE STREET: Despite tired legs the subway plan was abandoned in favour of more meandering along Bay Street and Yonge Street.
-The Old City Hall was possibly the final classical building I noticed on my route before I headed back to St. George station for the long trip home.
+Despite tired legs, the subway plan was abandoned in favour of more meandering along Bay Street and Yonge Street.
+The Old City Hall was possibly the final classical building I noticed on my route before I headed back to St. George station for the trip back to Pearson Airport.

 LAYOVER IN TORONTO: FINAL THOUGHTS

-Canada has moved up quite a few places on my to-do list thanks to my brief skip around Toronto and the efficient friendliness which the city’s populace exuded, an efficient friendliness which began the minute I boarded the initial Air Canada flight in Dublin.
+Canada has moved up quite a few places on my to-do list thanks to my brief layover in Toronto and the efficient friendliness which the city’s populace exuded, an efficient friendliness which began the minute I boarded the initial Air Canada flight in Dublin.
 The opportunity to see the city presented itself in an unlikely way and I seized the day, all twelve hours of it.